pusateri/canner/docs/tagger-api.rst

 Tags
 ----
   A Tag is represented by a name and qualified with a kind.
 Tags of the same kind are comparable.
 A double-dash is used to separate a tag's kind from its name.
 An example would be 'name server--ns.foo.com' where "name server" is the kind and ns.foo.com is the name.

-  A Tag can also have an optional 'sort name' and 'display name'.
+  A Tag can also have an optional 'sort_name' and 'display_name'.
 Without these, the name is used for sorting and display.

   Tags can imply other tags creating ancestor/descendant relationships.
-This is accomplished through the use of the 'implies' or 'implied by' tag references.
-As an example, 'ospf area--0.0.0.0' is a tag that implies 'routing-protocol--ospf' and tag 'IPv4 subnet--10.1.1.0/24' is 'implied by' tag 'IPv4 address--10.1.1.1' (and the knowledge of the prefix length on the interface).
+This is accomplished through the use of the 'implies' or 'implied_by' tag references.
+As an example, 'ospf area--0.0.0.0' is a tag that implies 'routing-protocol--ospf' and tag 'IPv4 subnet--10.1.1.0/24' is 'implied_by' tag 'IPv4 address--10.1.1.1' (and the knowledge of the prefix length on the interface).
+References to other Tags can be resolved by other taggers.

 Environment Variables
 ---------------------